Where did the Umami Flavor Originate?

 The history of umami

+The Japanese word “umami” translates to “pleasant savory taste,” and it appears in foods high in glutamate, inosinate, and guanylate.
 In 1908, a Japanese scientist named Kikunae Ikeda discovered umami.
 Ikeda was curious about the flavor of dashi, a traditional Japanese broth made from kombu seaweed and dried bonito flakes.
 He isolated the compound responsible for the flavor and named it “umami.”
+Since then, the recognition of umami as a distinct taste, different from the other four basic tastes, has prevailed.

 The origin of umami flavor